Sporting lodge: Early hunting lodges

 Tottenham House, which started as Tottenham Lodge, the Lodge of the Warden of Savernake Forest.
 The original Lodge was replaced with the current country house to reflect the elevated status of the occupants.

 During the late medieval period, hunting became more socially important and so too did the role of the lodge.
 Introduced by William I, "forest law", was historically distinct from the law of the rest of the country and operated outside the common law, serving to protect game animals and their forest habitat from destruction.
-Under the Anglo-Saxon kings, officers had been appointed across the country to oversee areas of food and forestry, especially where there may be geographic or natural dangers (for example, the "Wardwicks of the Moors"), and the Norman kings continued this practice, appointing 'wardens', 'keepers', 'master foresters', or 'guardians' of their forests.
+Under the Anglo-Saxon kings, officers had been appointed across the country to oversee areas of food and forestry, especially where there may be geographic or natural dangers (for example, the "Wardwicks of the Moors"), and the Norman kings continued this practice, appointing Stewards (also called 'wardens', 'keepers', 'master foresters', 'woodreeves', or 'guardians') of their forests.
 Lodges would be provided for these officials, for example Rushmore Lodge which was provided as the residence of the Keeper of Cranborne Chase.